 Out-of-pocket legal expenses are the sole responsibility of clients, and are separate from attorney legal fees for services.
 Costs per case might include such things as transcripts, photocopies, telephone bills, postage, court filing fees, travel expenses, etc. Our law firm advances the costs of investigation, court filings and several other fees.

 At all times, we will discuss these and out-of-pocket costs with you in advance.
 Please note, that we do not loan money against an “unrealized recovery” as per the Arizona Legal Ethical Rules.

 While we have provided with you general information on our website, every case is taken on an individual basis.
 This is why you should call or email our law firm for a consultation.
 Our legal team is able to speak with you to truly listen to your side of the story.
 If we believe that we will be able to obtain a settlement or need to take your case to trial, we will tell you.
 It is this honesty, integrity and desire to serve our clients that makes us the recognized law firm we are today.

-At Cantor Crane, we treat you as our friend in need rather than just as a nameless client.
+At Cantor Injury Lawyers, we treat you as our friend in need rather than just as a nameless client.
 If you, one of your family members or one of your friends has been injured in a motorcycle or motor vehicle accident, we invite you to call us at (602) 254-2701 or submit your request on our “Contact Our Firm” link.
 If you click on the link, we will reply via email shortly.
-While many attorneys try to claim that they are aggressive, Cantor Crane are truly “Beyond Aggressive!”
+While many attorneys try to claim that they are aggressive, Cantor Injury Lawyers are truly “Beyond Aggressive!”